kadimetla/doc-adk-training/training/module22-streaming/lab.md

 ### Lab Summary

 Congratulations!
-You have experienced the power of bidirectional streaming.
-While you didn't build a custom voice front-end, you have learned the fundamental concepts and witnessed the key benefits.
+You have now experienced both bidirectional (voice) and SSE (text) streaming.

 You have learned to:
-*   Enable bidirectional streaming for an ADK agent by setting `streaming: True` in its configuration.
+*   Enable bidirectional streaming for an ADK agent by setting `streaming: True`.
-*   Use the ADK Dev UI's built-in audio features to have a voice conversation with an agent.
+*   Use the ADK Dev UI's audio features to have an interruptible voice conversation.
-*   Experience the low-latency and interruptible nature of a streaming-enabled agent.
+*   Write a Python script to programmatically run an agent with `StreamingMode.SSE`.

-This opens the door to building a new generation of AI applications that feel more natural and responsive than ever before.
-In the next module, you will learn how to systematically evaluate your agents to ensure they are performing correctly and meeting quality standards.
+*   Process and display progressive text output from a streaming agent in a console application.